I’ve been noticing a trend with some of my clients that I am having difficulty understanding – maybe a reader can help me get this…

-A basic requirement in the EU is that manuals and other information a manufacturer provides to their customer be provided in the official language of the country where the product is being sold.
+A basic requirement in the EU is that manuals and other information a manufacturer provide to their customer be provided in the official language of the country where the product is being sold.
 One possible way around this is to provide a graphical set of instructions.
 Probably the best example of this is IKEA, where everything is done graphically.

-To me, this is only logical, after all, if I buy a product I’d like to be able to read the instructions in English, and I can’t imagine that other people wouldn’t want to read the instructions in their native language too.
+To me, this is only logical; after all, if I buy a product, I’d like to be able to read the instructions in English, and I can’t imagine that other people wouldn’t want to read the instructions in their native language too.

 If you can explain this to me, I’d love to hear from you!